VideoJuegosUN/Design/source.md

 ###NINTENDO (I)

-* En 1983 Nintendo apostó por el mundo de las consolas con el éxito de la Famicom, consola lanzada por Nintendo y conocida en occidente como NES (Nintendo Entertainment System)<!-- .element: class="fragment" data-fragment-index="1"-->
+* In 1983 Nintendo opted for the world of consoles with the success of the Famicom console released by Nintendo and known in the West as NES (Nintendo
+Entertainment System).<!-- .element: class="fragment" data-fragment-index="1"-->

-* En 1985 apareció Super Mario bros que supuso un punto de inflexión en el desarrollo de los juegos electrónicos.<!-- .element: class="fragment" data-fragment-index="2"-->
+* In 1985 appeared Super Mario bros which was a inflection point in the development of electronic games.<!-- .element: class="fragment" data-fragment-index="2"-->

 <img height="200" src="fig/nintendo1.bmp"> <!-- .element: class="fragment" data-fragment-index="2"-->